shubham64mehta/GreenOMedia/README.md

 Then used Razorpay for payment gateway

-## 📋 What's next for ADIRA?
+## 📋 What's next for GreenOMedia?
-1.Adding more languages support
+1.Adding more languages support<br>
-2.Realtime leaderboard section
+2.Realtime leaderboard section<br>
-2.Events to be updated more frequently and monthly Top 5 users on leaderboard will be getting bonus green credits 3.More options will be given for redeeming the green credits 4.GreenOMedia store will be updated with more varieties of products
+2.Events to be updated more frequently and monthly Top 5 users on leaderboard will be getting bonus green credits<br> 3.More options will be given for redeeming the green credits<br>
+4.GreenOMedia store will be updated with more varieties of products<br>

 ## 🚴‍♂️ How to Use